 The first had as its objective Egyptian archaeology and philology from the time of the pyramids until the extinction of the Coptic language in the 18th century AD; the second was to study the ancient non-Egyptian East (Phoenicia, Judea, Arabia, Mesopotamia, Persia) in all its aspects; the third, less well defined, was interested in the history of art in a more general way.

 These avenues of research are still perceptible within the present-day orientation of the Institute, which pursues the study of all the successive civilisations that have touched the land of Egypt since prehistory and until the Arabo-Islamic period.

-In 1907, the Institute left its premises on Antikhana Street to settle in the former residence of a prince, which today is an important element in the IFAO’s identity.
+In 1907, the Institute left its premises on Antikhana Street to settle in the Mounira palace it occupies until today, which is an important element in the IFAO’s identity.
 From that date, Mounira Palace provided not only a prestigious setting but also the necessary space for the installation of a printing press.
 In 2007, the centenary of the IFAO presence in the palace became the occasion for a detailed history of the palace to be drawn up.